 Daniel Wallance is an expert in technology strategy, cyber security, and systems engineering having held advisory roles at Booz Allen Hamilton, Bank of America, and BGS Investment LLC.
 He has served global financial institutions and leading technology companies in the United States, Europe, and the Middle East.
 Mr. Wallance has also led the early development of a boutique investment firm and its activism strategy.
 Mr. Wallance provides insight on strategy and international collaboration.

 Steven Jarding, Lecturer in Public Policy, is an American and international educator, lecturer, writer, and political consultant.
-He has taught at the Kennedy School since 2004 where his teaching has been recognized as “exemplary” by Kennedy School alumni, and where his course on campaign management Course Award.”
-In 2016, Jarding was voted Teacher of the Year by the Kennedy School student body.
+He has taught at the Kennedy School since 2004 where his teaching has been recognized as “exemplary” by Kennedy School alumni, and where his course on campaign management has twice been nominated for the “Most Influential Course Award.
+In 2016, Jarding was voted Teacher of the Year by the Harvard Kennedy School student body.
 He has lectured or consulted in over 25 countries in Asia, Africa, South America and Europe.
 Steven is co-author of the book, Foxes in the Henhouse published by Simon and Shuster in 2006 and the author of the “American” chapter on political advertising in the 2017 international textbook, Handbook on Political Advertising.

 Kenneth Winston, Lecturer in Ethics, teaches political and professional ethics.
 He developed the Kennedy School’s course on ethics for mid-career students, which has been offered since 1987.
 In recent years, he has worked to build the school’s capacity in comparative international ethics, developing new cases for classroom use and teaching in overseas venues, especially in Asia.
 Winston has written extensively on case teaching, professional ethics, and legal theory.
 Recent articles include: “Moral Competence in the Practice of Democratic Governance,” “On the Ethics of Exporting Ethics: The Right to Silence in Japan and the U.S.,” and “The Internal Morality of Chinese Legalism.”
 Winston holds degrees in philosophy from Harvard College and Columbia University.
 He has been a Fellow of the American Council of Learned Societies, a Senior Research Fellow of the National Endowment for the Humanities, and a John Dewey Senior Fellow.
 He was selected by the KSG class of 2005 for the Manuel Carballo Award for Excellence in Teaching.
 He lives in Dorchester with his wife, Mary Jo Bane, and enjoys hiking, birding, and cooking.

-Faustino John Lim is the Co-founder and Director of International Affairs of the Center for Asia Leadership.
+Faustino John Lim is the Co-founder and Vice-President of International Affairs at the Center for Asia Leadership.
 A former fellow of the Harvard University Asia Center, he has worked in diverse organizations including the Embassy of Canada in Korea, the International Crisis Group, and in sectors such as English education and social entrepreneurship.
-In his work at the Center for Asia Leadership, his team developed a Harvard student project into a full-fledged leadership training and research organization that has benefited over 16,000 individuals in 22 countries through over 60 conferences and leadership programs.
-He also developed the Center’s research and publication arm, advising the interviewing agenda of over 100 minister or director-level individuals from the public and private sector, resulting in five published books.
-He has also established the Asia Leadership Institute, developing a network of value-driven companies and NPOs, resulting in annual programs in six countries.
-His current work engages him in researching and applying various leadership, education, and entrepreneurial models and frameworks within Asian contexts.
+At the Center for Asia Leadership, his team developed a Harvard student project into a full-fledged leadership training and research organization that has benefited over 16,000 individuals in 22 countries through over 80 conferences and leadership programs.
+He also pioneered the Center’s research and publication arm, advising the interviewing agenda of over 100 minister or director-level individuals from the public and private sector, resulting in five published books.
+He also established the Asia Leadership Institute, mentoring and coaching over 35 Teaching Fellows from Harvard Business School, Harvard Kennedy School, and the Stanford Graduate School of Business, while developing a network of value-driven companies and NPOs, resulting in annual programs in six countries.
+His current work engages him in researching and applying diverse leadership, education, and entrepreneurial models and frameworks within Asian contexts.